Weirdo

 He supposed he'd better start mentally preparing himself for more magic nonsense.

-Uniform on, system message still glowing beside his head, Kael stepped into the hallway.
+Uniform on, system message still glowing faintly beside his head, Kael stepped into the hallway.

-They'd mentioned during orientation that the academy separated the students by gender only.
+They'd mentioned during orientation that the academy separated students only by gender.

 Each dormitory was a massive, fortress-like tower made of stone and mana-imbued ironwood, stacked over thirty floors high.